Al2-courses/EconomicsOfAI/README.md

 # economics-of-ai
-The public repository of my course, "Economics of Artificial Intelligence."
+The public repository of my course, "Economics of Artificial Intelligence"
 # this is a new line